General

 clearance.
 This clearance is also called gullet

-height.
 English saddle fans, you have a distinct

 advantage with your English cutback pommel, open sky